jlandron/GabiYogaWebsite/lambda-migration/MIGRATION_PLAN.md

   - Category-specific saving functionality
   - Proper error handling and notifications
   - Real-time connection to DynamoDB for persistent storage

+### 📝 Recent Updates:

+**2025-07-02 (PM):** Implemented User Portal Enhancements:
+- Exposed class calendar in the user portal (same as homepage calendar)
+- Implemented booking flow for classes from both homepage and user portal
+- Added display of past and future classes with filtering options
+- Created user profile data loading and updating functionality
+- Added account deletion feature with confirmation dialogs
+- Fixed profile data display and editing
+- Implemented booking cancellation functionality
+- Added visual indicators for booked classes in calendar view
+- Fixed API routes for profile, account, and booking endpoints in CDK infrastructure
+- Made necessary repairs to utils.js imports for authentication functions

+**2025-07-02 (AM):** Fixed admin blog functionality:
+- Fixed blog post create/update functionality by adding the missing `validateToken` function
+- Added robust coverImage handling to support both base64 encoded images and object references
+- Fixed "match is not a function" error in the blog update/create Lambda functions
+- Enhanced image uploading in blog editor with better error handling
+- Added clickable blog titles that navigate to the published blog post
+- Fixed blog URL format to use query parameters (`?slug=` instead of path-based routing)
+- Improved cover image selection/upload experience with proper null/undefined checks
+- Added status indicators for blog posts in admin list
+- Fixed the cancel button to reload blog list when closing editor
+- Added event-based reloading when blog content changes to ensure list is always up to date
+- Updated DOM element selection with more robust error checking

 [Rest of the content remains the same...]